zainab-ali/aquascape/docs/basic/take.md

 ### take

 The `take` operator pulls a number of elements from an input stream.
-It is analagous to `take` on lists.
+It is analogous to `take` on lists.

 The following example takes a varying number of elements from an infinite stream of `a` characters.